 On the app and website are straightforward recipes inspired by cuisines from around the world — Turkish lentil soup, Taiwanese pork belly, Mediterranean muffins.
 Each is rated and reviewed by fellow users and comes with an ingredient list that auto-adjusts based on serving size, a utensil list, a wine pairing, a nutritional overview, and step-by-step instructions.

 But what makes the streamlined platform an amateur chef's best friend is its collection of handy how-to videos.
 The concise shorts cover the basics: knife skills, baking techniques, and tutorials (how to make soy milk, spring roll wrappers, and sauce Bernaise).
 Educational articles — like how to deal with common kitchen catastrophes — round out the offerings and double as dinner conversation fodder.

 Though they make no claim to being strictly authentic, the collection of international recipes on Kitchen Stories is a great starting point for beginner cooks who want to explore the world through their tastebuds.
-Aesthetically pleasing design, photography, and video being a spoonful of clarity to the cooking experience.
+Aesthetically pleasing design, photography, and video bring a spoonful of clarity to the cooking experience.